zhibekD/Paw_Portal/README.md

 # **PawPortal - The Pet Adoption and Shelter Management System**

-This project focuses on pet adoption and shelter management, providing an efficient system for tracking adoptions, fostering, donations, and medical care for rescued animals.
-Shelters can register pets, schedule vet check-ups, manage adoption applications, and link donations to funding needs.
+**PawPortal** is a full-stack database-driven web application that simplifies the operations of animal shelters.
+It provides an organized and efficient system for managing **pet adoptions, fostering, donations, and medical care** — helping shelters match pets with loving homes while maintaining clear and reliable records.

 <table align="center" cellspacing="0" cellpadding="0">
 <tr><td style="padding:0; margin:0; line-height:0;">